 - Wear light-colored or reflective clothing, especially in stormy weather or at night.
 Carry a flashlight at night to see and be seen.

-The City of Boulder also has the Annual Sidewalk Repair Programs to repair sidewalks and install pedestrian access ramps in a specific area of the city each year.
-It is important for pedestrian access ramps to be installed on all sidewalks in order to provide accessibility for people with disabilities, strollers, and bikes.
+The City of Boulder has an Annual Sidewalk Repair Programs to repair sidewalks and install pedestrian access ramps in a specific area of the city each year.
+It is important for pedestrian access ramps to be installed on all sidewalks in order to provide accessibility for people with disabilities, strollers and bikes.

 The City of Boulder is constantly working on constructing new sidewalks, especially on locations where a sidewalk is necessary to provide a continuous pedestrian network.